equalframework/equal-doc/docs/usage/routing.md

 ## Creating Routes

-Inside the **config/routing directory**, you have the possibility to build your own routes.
+Inside the `config/routing` directory, you have the possibility to build your own routes.

 There are already a few default routes built, to get the users and groups.